odivax/Odivax-Cdn/README.md

 - **Do not** use this code for any **personal**, **commercial**, or **unauthorized** purposes.
 - Any misuse or redistribution without proper permission is strictly prohibited.
-- These resources are maintained by the OdiCode team to help improve community-driven blogging solutions.
+- These resources are maintained by the ODIVEX team to help improve community-driven blogging solutions.

 We appreciate your respect for the efforts of the OdiCode community.
 For custom use or integration, please contact the team directly.